amyasnikov/validity/docs/entities/serializers.md

 * Set the serializer at **Device Type** level.
 Go to Device Type page at set the serializer via custom fields.
 This action applies this serializer to all the devices with this Device Type and overwrites the value from Manufacturer.

 * Set the serializer at the individual **Device** level.
 Go to Device page at set the serializer via custom fields.
 This action applies this serializer to one specific device and overwrites the values from Device Type and Manufacturer.

+When device has bound serializer and repository you can find out how serialized config looks like at the Device page (**Serialized Config** tab) or by using API handle `/api/plugins/validity/devices/<id>/serialized_config/`